pictograms.info

 Discussion

-Early versions of pictograms for this message can be found in a book published by Otl Aicher and Martin Krampen in the year 1977, and the International Railway Standard 413, where it originally was used to indicate an area or a room inside a train where silence is required.
+Early versions of pictograms for this message can be found in the Symbol Sourcebook by Henry Dreyfuss published in the year 1972, a book by Otl Aicher and Martin Krampen in 1977, and the International Railway Standard 413, where it originally was used to indicate an area or a room inside a train where silence is required.
+As the compilation above indicates, only a few other pictogram variants evolved over the years.

-It was also UIC that initiated a study where pictogram variants were examined on basis of a Comprehension Test (Brugger, 1996).
+It was also UIC, the international union of railways, that initiated a study where pictogram variants were examined on basis of a Comprehension Test (Brugger, 1996).
 Four testdesigns, marked as 1) to 4) in the table above, were included in this research.
 The placement of these pictograms in the table also corresponds to the scores in this test, where variant 1) reached an excellent comprehension score of 94.6 and variant 2) a score of 84.6.
 A few respondents were not able to identify all elements of the latter.
 Pictogram variant 3) elicited even more wrong responses and components were interpreted among others as an emergency break or a ticket validation machine.
-Variant 4) was least comprehensable among this set with a comprehension score of 63.0.
+Variant 4) was least comprehensible among this set with a comprehension score of 63.0.
 It elicited more responses related to music.

 In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation in the table above reached a comprehension score of 90.8 on basis of a multiple choice test with just three distractors (Eco-Mo Foundation, 2001), so data probably overestimates real world comprehensibility.
 This variant was tested as mandatory sign in white on blue.